soft-eng-practicum/soft-eng-practicum.github.io/_itec3870_sp17/index.md

 project was commissioned and supervised by a GGC professor who provided the idea, requirements, and direction throughout the semester.
-Final products were demonstrated and tested by other students and faculty at the [GGC CREATE symposium][create].
+Final products were demonstrated and tested by other students and faculty at the GGC CREATE symposium.
 Click on titles to see their demo sites.

   <!-- lightgallery -->